Orlando Fashion Square: History

 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Orlando Fashion Square, into Seritage Growth Properties.

 On August 9, 2016, Sears announced their intentions to close their store at this mall.
 The Sears store was demolished in April 2017.
-Floor & Decor was built to replace Sears.
-Outparcels on the Seritage site include Longhorn Steakhouse, Mission BBQ, and Olive Garden.
+Floor & Decor and Orchard Supply Hardware were built to replace Sears.
+Outparcels on the Seritage site include Longhorn Steakhouse, and Olive Garden.

 On June 4, 2020, JCPenney announced that it would be closing as part of a plan to close 154 stores nationwide.
 The store closed on October 18, 2020.

+Stores that have closed at the mall in 2022-2023 include Claire's, Finish Line, Journeys, and T-Mobile, Hot Topic and Spencers.